sfbrigade/codeforsanfrancisco.org/_projects/effective-af.md

 In addition to fighting for this more prosperous future, we aim to confront and correct, via an energetic, global network of forward-thinking individuals, the injustices imposed on society by criminalized institutions the world over.

 To read more about the broader vision, see **<https://effective.af/2018/12/31/the-vision/>**.

+To contribute to this epic project, [join our Slack channel](https://sfbrigade.slack.com/messages/CF45DHGG4/) or contact our fearless leader, [Steve Phillips](https://tryingtobeawesome.com/contact/), who's been using Linux since 2001, programming since 2009, co-founded Santa Barbara Hackerspace in 2010, gave a DEF CON talk in 2015, and moved to SF in 2016 to be closer to people like you.